 can be stripped off in a strong soda ash solution (1 part crystals to 3

-parts warm water), or use one of the excellent citrus-based safe
+parts warm water), or use one of the citrus-based safe

-solvents now on the market (such as 'D*Solve' by Z*Acryl) which remove
+solvents now on the market (such as 'D*Solve' by Z*Acryl, now discontinued) which may remove

 "This truly revolutionary solvent was formulated as an alternative to petroleum-based turpentines and thinners.
 It is made from 100% renewable agricultural resources of soy, corn, and citrus, and is non-polluting, non-carcinogenic, and bio-degradable.
 DSolve will even strip dried paint from brushes, palettes and painting implements."
 Dick Blick Z*Acryl